davecash75/NiftyPET/docs/tutorials/dynrecon.rst

    .. code-block:: python

       # histogram the list mode data (in <datain> dictionary) using scanner parameters (<mMRpars>)
+      # Note this hist is for the whole static image.
+It cannot serve as an output for a
+      # dynamic reconstruction using mmrchain later in the code when you want to reconstruct
+      # with the correct time offset.
       hst = nipet.mmrhist(datain, mMRpars)

       # offset for the time from which meaningful events are detected